dimkouv/protonmail-cli/README.md

 ### Use as a command line

 `protonmail-cli` works with sub-command, like the cli command `git`.
-To see all possible usage, each sub-command have their own `--help` section.
+To see all possible usage, each sub-command has its own `--help` section.

 ```bash
 # show full usage